huanghoujing/AlignedReID-Re-Production-Pytorch/README.md

   - `'val_marks'`
   - `'test_im_names'`
   - `'test_marks'`
-- Validation set consists of 100 persons unseen in training set, and validation follows the same ranking protocol of testing.
+- Validation set consists of 100 persons (configurable during transforming dataset) unseen in training set, and validation follows the same ranking protocol of testing.
 - Each val or test image is accompanied by a mark denoting whether it is from
   - query (mark == 0), or
   - gallery (mark == 1), or